Home • A-Z Index • myVHCC • VHCC Alert • Campus Closing • Employee Directory • Text Only • Contact Us

 Repayment of Title IV Aid when a Student Withdraws

-If a student withdraws on or before 60% of the class has been completed, federal financial aid regulations established by the Higher Education Amendments of 1998 require that a portion of the total Title IV funds awarded to that student (Pell Grant, FSEOG, or CSAP) must be returned.
+If a student withdraws on or before 60% of the class has been completed, federal financial aid regulations established by the Higher Education Amendments of 1998 require that a portion of the total Title IV funds awarded to that student (Pell Grant, FSEOG, Coma, VGAP or Gear Up) must be returned.
 The determination is based on calendar days.

 Withdrawal Date for a Student Receiving Title IV Aid